fedeghe/malta-json-minify/README.md

-This plugin can be used on: **.less** files
+This plugin can be used on: **.json** files

 Options :
     - compress : default `false`

 Sample usage:

-    malta app/source/home.less public/css -plugins=malta-less
+    malta app/source/data/books.json public/data -plugins=malta-json-minify

 or in the .json file :